What Is NTM lung disease?

 Worsening symptoms

-If you have a lung condition, NTM bacteria can aggravate and make it worse.
+If you have a lung condition, NTM bacteria can aggravate it.
 This can cause harm to your lungs over time.
 Worsening symptoms may also be a sign that you have an NTM infection.
-That’s why it’s important to get checked by your doctor if you feel your symptoms are not going away, or are getting worse.
+That’s why it’s important to get checked by your doctor if you feel your symptoms are not going away or are getting worse.

 Red triangle with exclamation point